Care for your family as sustainably & ethically as you can

 - make some of your basic healthcare needs cheaply and simply, to reduce your exposure to the health threats hidden in pharmaceuticals

-I share stories and ideas about empowerment, perspective, and hope.
-My goal with this part of my work is to help you examine the stories we've been living in--about who we are, how our world works, and our role in it--and choose whether you want your life to extend these same stories or tell different ones.
+My intention with this part of my work is to examine the stories we've been living in--our stories about how our world works and our role in it--so that we can make a conscious choice about whether we want our own lives to continue to express these same stories or tell different ones.

-I use the word "Real" in the sense that it's focused on what's real and important to you.
+I use the word "Real" partly in the sense that it's focused on what's real and important to you.
 It's living according to your values, as opposed to allowing your life to be driven by capitalism and consumerism.
+I'm also referring to things like real food, real relationships, and real connections to nature.

-When you sincerely commit to simply caring for your self and your family with a focus on your truest values, you are indirectly taking care of the Whole.
+When you sincerely commit to caring for your self and your family with a focus on your truest values, you are indirectly taking care of the Whole because you and your family are inextricably connected to the Whole.
 This is what I call living a Real Green Life.

 Business as usual | Real and green |